JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_content.md

     and the classes that implement the plugin functionality.
 The configuration file specifies the plugin name, description, version, vendor, the supported IntelliJ IDEA version, plugin components, actions and action groups, and action user interface placement.
-    See the [Plugin Icon File](plugin_icon_file.md) page for more information about plugin icon svg files.
+    See the [Plugin Icon File](plugin_icon_file.md) page for more information about plugin icon SVG files.

    ```
    .IntelliJIDEAx0/